php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 ## 1. Overview

-This PSR describes a technique to [autoload][] classes from specified resource paths.
+This PSR describes a technique to [autoload][] classes from specified file paths.
 It is fully interoperable, and can be used in addition to any other autoloading technique, including [PSR-0][].
 This PSR also describes how to name and structure classes to be autoloaded using the described technique.